 Q: What information do I need to get the process started?

-A: To start the process you will need to provide the following information to the Off-Duty Work Detail:
+A: To start the process you will need to provide the following information:

-You may also request a specific officer to coordinate the job at this time or you may allow us to select one for you from our rotatinf list of officers we maintain.
+You may also request a specific officer to coordinate the job at this time or you may allow us to go off of our rotating list of officers we maintain.

 Q: Now that I am ready to hire off-duty officers, who do I contact?